Skip to main content

 Evaluation of individual needs and priorities:

-• Reflect on your specific requirements, preferences, and sensitivities.
+• Consider your specific requirements and preferences.

 Weighing the pros and cons of each pool type: